 Interview Tips for the Interviewer

 So you’ve had a crazy day, with a million deadlines and a thousand small crises.
-Now you have to interview candidates for a marketing assistant position.
-If you don’t have a human resources department to guide you along, here are some tips for how to prepare for and conduct a job interview — from the other side of the desk.
+Now you have to interview candidates for a critical position that you need to fill.
+If you don’t have a human resources department to guide you along, here are some tips for interviewing someone and for conducting a job interview — from the other side of the desk.

 Nine Tips for Interviewers